 All programs are located within the College of Education in the Department of Counseling, Educational Psychology, and Foundations.
 Applications for all three programs are due by January 15 of each year.
 To learn more about each degree option, please read below.

-- The Ed.S. program, a major in Education with a concentration in School Psychology, is accredited by the National Association of School Psychologists (NASP) through 2019.
+- The Ed.S. program, a major in Education with a concentration in School Psychology, is accredited by the National Association of School Psychologists (NASP) through 2027.
 This degree qualifies students to become Nationally Certified School Psychologists (NCSP) and allows individuals to obtain AAA licensure from the Mississippi State Department of Education.
 This degree begins in the fall semester and requires at least three years of full time course work (i.e., fall, spring, and summer semesters).
 This degree is currently an 84-hour program with required practica experiences and a minimum of a 1500-hour school-based internship (as required by NASP for the NCSP credential) to be completed during the individual’s last year in the program.
-Ed.S. students are required to complete a graded portfolio of profession work and pass the Praxis specialty examination in School Psychology.
+Ed.S. students are required to complete a graded portfolio of professional work and pass the Praxis specialty examination in School Psychology.

 School psychologists help children and youth succeed academically, socially, behaviorally, and emotionally.
-They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments that strengthen connection between home, school, and the community for all students.
-School Psychologists are highly training in both psychology and education, completing a minimum of a specialist-level degree programs (at least 60 graduate semester hours) that includes a year-long supervised internship.
+They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community for all students.
+School Psychologists are highly trained in both psychology and education, completing a minimum of a specialist-level degree programs (at least 60 graduate semester hours) that includes a year-long supervised internship.
 This training emphasizes preparation in mental health and educational interventions, child development, learning behavior, motivation, curriculum and instruction, assessment, consultation, collaboration, school law, and systems.
 School psychologists must be certified and/or licensed by the state in which they work.
 They also may be nationally certified by the National School Psychology Certification Board (NSPCB).
 The Association of School Psychologists sets ethical and training standards for practice of service delivery.

 The MSU school psychology curriculum has been approved by the Behavior Analysis Certification Board (BACB).
 The BACB requires 270 hours of approved coursework to take the Board Certified Behavior Analyst (BCBA) examination.
 Click here to access the BACB website.